-I have also experienced firsthand how vital nutrition is to our bodies, minds, and souls—self-care is a key piece to recovery from trauma.
+Nutrition is vital to our bodies, minds, and souls—self-care is a key piece to recovery from trauma.

 1. Nourish and Reset Your Body

 - Eat Protein.
-Our bodies do not store protein, so we have to consume it regularly to meet our cells’ needs.
+Our bodies do not store protein, so we have to consume it regularly.
+This helps to meet our cells’ needs.
 Protein makes up our hair, skin cells, bones, cartilage, and blood and repairs our large muscles and tissues.
 Lean, high-quality protein sources like chicken, salmon, almonds, oatmeal, and egg whites feed both your body and your brain for optimal recovery and wellness.

 - Focus on Superfoods.
 Kale, spinach, Brussels sprouts, and broccoli provide essential vitamins to keep your endocrine system working properly.
 Coconut, strawberries, apples, and blackberries are packed with vitamins and offer a natural and sweet pick-me-up.
 Almonds are the perfect on-the-go snack—they are full of calcium, iron, magnesium, phosphorous, potassium, vitamin E, and essential unsaturated fat and fiber to help get your intestinal system back on track.

 - Stay Hydrated.
 Drink at least 32 ounces of water per day—64 ounces if you can—and use Himalayan or ionic salts to infuse your body with the trace minerals that have been depleted.
 Add mint, coconut water, cucumber, or raspberries for flavor.